skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - what are tests to detect corona
 - tests for covid-19
 - what are the tests available for covid-19?
+- how to test for covid-19
+- what are the different type of tests
+- tests available in India for covid-19

 ## intent:covid-19 vaccine
 - corona vaccine update?